Which Car Finance Companies Use Experian?

-If you're thinking about looking for finance then that must mean you have found your dream car!
-Amazing! 🚙 🎉 Car finance companies assess applications using information from credit bureaus.
-This is a crucial step in determining whether they will approve your application.
+If you're thinking about looking for finance, then that must mean you have found your dream car!
+Amazing! 🚙 🎉 Did you know car finance companies assess applications using information from credit bureaus?
+This is a crucial step lenders take in determining whether they'll approve or reject your application.
 One of the UK credit bureaus is Experian.
 Do car finance companies use Experian?
 Sure, they do.
-Experian provides a report to lenders about your borrowing habits and more importantly your repayment habit!
+Experian provides reports to lenders on loan applicants' credit history and their loan repayment records.

 Various lenders such as credit card companies, mortgage companies, and car finance companies report borrowers’ payment histories to the credit bureaus.
 The credit agencies then organise the information they receive, determining which accounts have a good standing and which do not.
 Along with that, they will also categorise accounts that are in public records, such as liens (whether you have a charge against your house for a mortgage for example), County Court Judgments (CCJs) and bankruptcies and IVAs (Individual Voluntary Arrangement).